 Zaentz Professional Learning Academy co-directors Nonie Lesaux and Stephanie Jones, along with Harvard Graduate School of Education faculty colleagues, Meredith Rowe and Junlei Li, provide an update on the latest science of early language, behavioral, and brain development and explore what this means for early learning environments, experiences, and practices.

-Leaders, practitioners, and caregivers across the mixed-delivery system, in both informal and formal programs, are working every day to improve the quality of children’s experiences and learning environments.
+Leaders, practitioners, and caregivers across the mixed-delivery system, in both informal and formal programs and services, are working every day to improve the quality of children’s experiences and learning environments.
 At the same time, the science of early language, behavioral, and brain development has expanded dramatically in the last decade, and there is much to be gleaned from it for greater impact.

 What can the science of early learning tell us about the experiences that will be vital to children’s growth and well-being as we emerge from this pandemic?
-How can key findings from research on children’s language and brain development help us support children and adults, as they return to early learning programs or engage with learning environments in new ways?
-What have we learned about effective ways to strengthen the foundation of language and early development through adult-child interactions?
+How can key findings from research on children’s language and brain development help us support children as they return to early learning programs or engage with learning environments in new ways?

-This one-day online program explores what the latest science reveals about creating optimal formal and informal learning environments and relational experiences — ultimately strengthening children’s brain development and laying the foundation for healthy development in the future.
+This half-day program explores what the latest science reveals about creating optimal formal and informal learning environments and relational experiences — ultimately strengthening children’s brain development and laying the foundation for healthy development in the future.

-- Learn how early experiences shape brain architecture and influence later outcomes – including how these occurrences contribute to the opportunity gap
+- Learn how early experiences shape brain architecture and influence later outcomes – including how these occurrences contribute to the achievement gap.

 Who Should Attend